swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 }
 ```

-Contrary to the intent, `Animal` is still assumed as "having an associated type requirement", which happens to be the only thing restraining the existential.
+Unfortunately, `Animal` is still "assumed" to have an associated type requirement, which is solely responsible for restraining the existential.

-One more counterproductive aspect to the semantic inconsistency is how authors could be lead to avoid refining useful protocols in fear of their own protocol not qualifying for an existential type.
+The current semantic inconsistency also discourages authors from refining their existing protocols with other, useful ones in fear of losing existential qualification.

 ### Library Evolution

-Removing the type-level restriction would mean that adding defaulted requirements to a protocol is always both a binary- and source-compatible change, since it couldn't interfere with existing uses of the protocol.
+Removing the type-level restriction would mean that adding defaulted requirements to a protocol is always both a binary- and source-compatible change, since it would not interfere with existing uses of the protocol.

 ### Type-erasing Wrappers

-For convenience, libraries are often bound to vend custom type-erasing wrappers for commonly used protocols.
-Since the wrapper must evolve in sync with the protocol, this comes at the expense of resilience, code size and valuable time required to design, document, and maintain these ergonomic interfaces.
-While removing the restriction doesn't define away the need for manual containers like [`AnySequence`](https://developer.apple.com/documentation/swift/anysequence) and [`AnyHashable`](https://developer.apple.com/documentation/swift/anyhashable), it allows for them to be written in a way that's simpler, easier for the compiler to optimize, and ABI-compatible with future generalized existentials, by wrapping the unconstrained existential type instead of falling back on `Any` or boxing a value in a subclass or closure, and using private protocol extensions to wrap requirements that cannot be directly accessed on the existential:
+For convenience, libraries often vend custom type-erasing wrappers for commonly used protocols.
+Since the wrapper must evolve in parallel to the protocol, resilience, code size and valuable time required to design, document, and maintain these ergonomic interfaces are all sacrificed.
+While removing the restriction doesn't define away the need for manual containers, like [`AnySequence`](https://developer.apple.com/documentation/swift/anysequence) and [`AnyHashable`](https://developer.apple.com/documentation/swift/anyhashable), it does allow writing them in a simpler, more easily optmizable, and ABI-compatible way.
+This is achieved by wrapping the unconstrained existential type instead of falling back on `Any` or boxing a value in a subclass or closure, and using private protocol extensions to wrap requirements that cannot be directly accessed on the existential:

 ```swift
 protocol Foo {